‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 Yeah.
 But is there a reason why the hive mind wouldn't be allowed to run a chicken farm?

-And especially if you if you operate from the perspective of like the the apple dropping off the tree, does an egg not dropping out of a chicken not qualify as the same kind of thing, especially if it's unfertilized?
+And especially if you operate from the perspective of like the apple dropping off the tree, does an egg not dropping out of a chicken not qualify as the same kind of thing?

 where does life begin?

-Joe, we're gonna get there.
+Joe, we're going to get there.
 And maybe this is the resolution point as far as like, how do we turn Zosha into a real girl again?

 Maybe she needs to have so many fundamental human dilemmas.
 She needs to have, she needs to speed run every human argument.